-Former McKinsey & Co. partner Anil Kumar deserves probation for his role in an insider-trading scheme because of his cooperation in the prosecutions of ex- Goldman Sachs Group Inc. (GS) director Rajat Gupta and fund manager Raj Rajaratnam, his lawyers said.
+Former McKinsey & Co. partner Anil Kumar deserves probation for his role in an insider-trading scheme because of his cooperation in the prosecutions of ex- Goldman Sachs Group Inc. (GS:US) director Rajat Gupta and fund manager Raj Rajaratnam, his lawyers said.

 Since he agreed to plead guilty and cooperate with the government, Kumar has given back to health institutions in the U.S. and India, including the Baylor College of Medicine in Texas and Max Institute of Healthcare Education & Research in India, his lawyer Greg Morvillo said in court papers unsealed late last night in Manhattan federal court.
 Kumar is scheduled to be sentenced today.

 Kumar led a “law-abiding life” until he was pulled into the insider-trading scheme with Rajaratnam, Morvillo said.
 Rajaratnam is serving an 11-year prison sentence for securities fraud.
 Gupta, who was convicted of securities fraud in June, hasn’t been sentenced yet.

 According to the filing, Kumar had expected to be sentenced after completing his testimony against Rajaratnam last year and was “crushed” when told he would have to give evidence against Gupta, the former head of McKinsey and Kumar’s mentor.

 “He was a friend of Mr. Gupta and his family, and had held him in high esteem as the CEO of McKinsey,” Morvillo said.
 Kumar complied with his obligations during two days on the witness stand in the Gupta case, Morvillo said.

 The testimony was “grueling,” the lawyer said, “because Anil knew that he could be partially responsible for helping to convict someone with whom he and his family had deep and long- lasting ties.”